Fulbright Malaysia Program

 The Fulbright Teaching Excellence and Achievement (TEA) Program, sponsored by the U.S. Department of State’s Bureau of Educational and Cultural Affairs and administered by IREX, offers an incredible professional development opportunity for international secondary school teachers.

-This six-week program invites teachers to the United States in January 2026 or September 2026 to participate in academic seminars at a host university, engage in professional development, and exchange expertise with U.S. teachers and students in both university and local secondary school settings.
+Selected educators will travel to the United States in January 2027 or September 2027 to participate in academic seminars at a host university, engage in professional development, and exchange expertise with U.S. teachers and students in both university and local secondary school settings.

 Grants are available for Malaysian secondary school teachers specializing in: